HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

 3. Replace the files on the on-premises agent in the same path.

 **On-premises console engine connection (connection between an on-premises console with a server in the cloud):**
 1. Copy the public CA root certificate from the server.
-Refer to the HCL Workload Automation product documentation for details about creating custom certificates for communication between the server and the console: [Customizing certificates](https://help.hcltechsw.com/workloadautomation/v1023/distr/src_ad/awsadMDMDWCcomm.html).
+Refer to the HCL Workload Automation product documentation for details about managing secure communication, see [Configuring secure communications](https://help.hcltechsw.com/workloadautomation/v1024/distr/src_ad/awsadcert.html).

 2. To enable the changes, restart the Console workstation.